Arizona Bills & Gas Prices FAQ

 Does Southwest Gas profit from the gas I use in my home?

 We are only allowed to earn a return on the investments we make in our system to help ensure the safe and reliable delivery of natural gas service to your home or business.
-These investments and the return are scrutinized and approved by our regulators as part of a General Rate Case.
-This base rate was changed in February 2023 and increased by 13 cents per therm.
-Despite the significant investments we have made in the State to help support growth and the ongoing demand for natural gas service, we have managed to keep our costs of providing service relatively flat over time, and the primary drivers for volatility in customer bills is related to the cost of gas and changes in usage.
+Our regulators scrutinize and approve these investments and the return as part of a General Rate Case.

 Delivery Charge